Adventure Awaits in Columbus’ COSI Exhibits

-What an awesome day we had at the Center of Science and Industry (COSI).
+From Cleveland to Cincinnati, there are so many fun things to do in Ohio, including Columbus.
+We had an awesome day at the Center of Science and Industry (COSI).
 Thank you COSI for the tickets so we could share our experience.
 There are many COSI exhibits.

 Have you been to COSI (pronounced Co-Sci)?
 It is a science museum and research center located in downtown Columbus Ohio.
 It has hands on interactive exhibits for your family to touch and learn with.
 From below sea level to outer space, COSI has your family covered in all things science.
 Located at 333 W Broad Street, in a 320,000 square foot building!
 Yes, as you walk up to it, you realize, there is going to be a lot to see and do that.